MG-RAST/DRISEE/README.md

 INSTALL Qiime (1.8.0) # from https://github.com/qiime/qiime-deploy
 ---

-Uncomment the universe and multiverse repositories from /etc/apt/sources.list

-clone the deploy and configuration repos, and then perform the installation:
+Clone the deploy and configuration repos, and then perform the installation:

 	# move to home directory
 	cd ~